tech-otaku/macos-user-image/README.md

 # macos-user-image

-Compatible with macOS up to and including macOS 12 Monterey Developer Beta 2 [21A5268h].
+Tested and working with macOS 10.13 High Sierra and later.

 ## Purpose